charstorm/linkitall/README.md

 ## Build

-The steps for building the tool from the source is given here.
+The steps for building the tool from the source are given here.

 Clone the source files locally: